 When you put up your home or real estate holdings to get a loan for your business, you’re giving the lender permission to seize these assets if you default on your loan.

 Sometimes referred to as “cash-secured loans” or “passbook loans,” these secured business loans use the cash in your bank to serve as collateral for the loan.

-If you default on your loan, the lender can liquidate your account in order to recoup their money.
+If you default on your loan, the lender can liquidate your savings account in order to recoup their money.

 Plus, they won’t have to go through the hassle of selling a physical asset, such as a house, a piece of equipment, or a car.

-Well, those unpaid invoices represent income for your company, and they can be offered up as collateral for loans, too.
+In this case, those unpaid invoices represent income for your company, and they can be offered up as collateral for loans, too.